JustinWangsa/network-based/README.md

 - input
     - item_id.
     - name. if null/'', it will not update that column in the table.
+    - type. if null/'', it will not update that column in the table.
     - icon. if null/'', it will not update that column in the table.
     - stock.
     - price. (make sure stock and price are either both empty or both filled)